There’s Always Oregon

-As he rushed out, he heard Sichet talking on his phone, “Yes, honey, that was a client who called our home by accident.
+As Sichet rushed out, Kochanski heard him talking on his phone, “Yes, honey, that was a client who called our home by accident.
 Now go back to whatever you were doing.”

-Briefly turning around to nod a goodbye to Kochanski, Sichet said, “Nothing like the home emergency number for an important client to be sure to find me.
+Briefly turning around to nod a goodbye, Sichet said, “Nothing like the home emergency number for an important client to be sure to find me.
 This has to do with Saburia.
 So no more drinks please — I may need your help.”

 Kochanski poured himself another shot of Dew anyway.
 The waiters knew to just leave a bottle in ice at his table.
 He had been at the Spirit and Stone since finishing dinner with Alex Marion and then caught up with many regulars — until Sichet arrived.

-Callie’s smiling face and flirty smile appeared in the foreground of the Chicago skyline on a wintry background, “You don’t have to pay for that model.
-She says she’ll do it gratis for you.”
+Callie’s smiling face and flirty smile appeared in the foreground of a wintry background with the Chicago skyline.
+“You don’t have to pay for that model,” Alex added.
+“She’ll do it gratis for you.”